 Due to the higher levels of mercury in tuna, if you’re eating canned tuna, don’t pick fresh tuna as your oily fish.

 Children and babies over six months

-As explained above, you should avoid giving your children any shark, swordfish or marlin.
-This is because the levels of mercury in these fish can affect their nervous systems.
+You should avoid giving your children any shark, swordfish or marlin, as the levels of mercury in these fish can affect their nervous systems.

 You should also avoid giving raw shellfish to babies and children to reduce their risk of getting food poisoning.